DiagAutoClinic/DiagAutoClinicOS/README.md

 ## 🌍 Project Vision

-> “Empowering independent workshops — one diagnostic suite at a time.”
+> "Empowering independent workshops — one diagnostic suite at a time."

 DiagAutoClinicOS is built to bring  open-source transparency, modularity, and innovation to the automotive  diagnostic space — with a focus on **local engineering excellence in South Africa** and community-driven collaboration worldwide.